matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

   - mash
 categories:
   - Software Development
-description: What’s really slowing your team down, and how to fix it.
+description: What's really slowing your team down and how to fix it.
 tags:
   - Agile
   - Continuous Delivery